 Items that are produced in limited quantities and are in good condition will hold or increase their value.
 Smaller sizes are more valuable than larger sizes, as museums (who buy from auction houses) prefer smaller sizes.

 Of its time

-Dig around fashion archives to understand what was sought after and trendy for a decade or a trademark of a specific designer.
+Dig around fashion archives to understand what was sought after in a particular decade, or a trademark of a specific designer.
 High street trends are almost always copied straight off the catwalk.
 For example the Herve Leger bandage dress from his Autumn Winter 2008 collection sparked off a nationwide trend for body-con dresses.
 The high street picked up on the demand and body-con’s were the most popular trend in the last couple of years.

-Fashion history is worth reading up on to see what trends were popular and researching which fashion house inspired it.
-Alexander McQueen, Vivienne Westwood and Roland Mouret have lead the run way with innovative pieces.
-Choose strategically and target pieces that made an impact.
+Fashion history is worth reading up on to see what trends were popular, and then researching which fashion house inspired it.
+Alexander McQueen, Vivienne Westwood and Roland Mouret have lead the way with innovative pieces.
+Choose strategically and target pieces that made an impact at the time.

 Historical context adds value to an item.
 The internet has great research advantages.
-Ask yourself if the item appeared on the front of a magazine or whether it was considered controversial or ground breaking for its time and for what reasons.
+Ask yourself if the item appeared on the front of a notable magazine or whether it was considered controversial or ground breaking for its period.

 Avoid high street

 Don’t waste time investing in collaborations with high street retailers.
 The most popular collaboration collections in the past few years have been Karl Lagerfeld for H&M, H! by Henry Holland for Debenhams and Zandra Rhodes for Marks and Spencer.
 High street designer collaborations have yet to become vintage or make an appearance at auction houses, and they are likely to only be worth no more than £100.
 Although the name will inspire, the quality is still high street.